asantos00/website/content/blog/e2e-tests-with-cypress.md

 date: "2019-09-04"
 ---

 I've been hearing about [cypress.io](https://cypress.io) for quite a few time, always heard good things, never had the time to try it.

 Last week I had the opportunity not only to try but also to implement it to write critical tests on project I've been working.

-It worked flawlessly, I was so impressed I messaged a colleague of mine saying: "*You have no more excuses not to write e2e tests, cypress.io makes it so easy that I took one hour to test authentication and basic navigation*".
+It worked flawlessly.
+I was so impressed I messaged a colleague of mine saying:

+> "*You have no more excuses not to write e2e tests, cypress makes it so easy that I took one hour to install, test authentication and basic navigation*".

 ## E2E tests, but why?

 It is a normal day, you just open JIRA, grab a task.
 You think a little bit about it, you open vscode and you start doing it.
 A couple of hours later your task is pretty much finished.
 You create your unit and integration tests for the cases you can recall.

 Everything seems fine, you push it, open a PR, approved, you merge it!

 You QA sees your ticket, tests the flow you did, everything seems to work.
 It's friday, and we know that friday is "*deploy to production day*"...
 And you do it.

 Mid-weekend your boss calls you saying that the user can't pay, the button is broken and you are losing money, world is ending 👨‍🚒

-Hopefully, none of us will be caught in a situation like this, to (hopefully) help with that I'm writing this blogpost.
+Hopefully, none of us will be caught in a situation like this, and I hope to help with this post.

 ## But I don't want to write them